KareenGh/Computer-Graphics/Assignment1Report/Assignment1Report_part1.md

 # Assignment 1 Report : Part 1

 ## Bresenham Algorithm
-**_We used Bresenham Algorithm to drow a line, we checked when we had to do switch and when to do a reflect, and wrote the algorithm to put pixels in the right place_**
+**_We used Bresenham Algorithm to draw a line, we checked when we had to do switch and when to do a reflect, and write the algorithm to put pixels in the right place_**

 	void Renderer::DrawLine(const glm::ivec2& p1, const glm::ivec2& p2, const glm::vec3& color)
 	{